Freight Shipping from Oklahoma City to Oakland

 How much does it cost to ship freight from Oklahoma City to Oakland?

-Full truckload (FTL) rates from Oklahoma City, OK to Oakland, CA currently range from $3,851-$4,746 for a standard dry van load over the 1,791-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Oakland, CA currently range $3,851-$4,746 (roughly $2.16-$2.65 per mile over 1,791 miles).
 LTL shipments typically cost $1,185-$1,922 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Oakland?